RuixiangKang/RuxiangRepo/Docs/Test04/TestMeta_List.md

 ---
 # required metadata

-title: This topic provides a description of Anomaly detection policies and provides reference information
+title: This topic provides a description of Anomaly detection policies and provides reference information | Microsoft Docs
-description: This topic provides a description of Anomaly detection policies and provides reference information about the building blocks of an anomaly detection policy.
+description: This topic provides a description of Anomaly detection policies and provides reference informati on about the building blocks of an anomaly detection policy.
 keywords: list&meta
 author: rkarlin
 ms.author: rkarlin